zamazan4ik/awesome-pgo/article/article.md

 ### BOLT

+LLVM BOLT is

 TODO: write about BOLT advantages and disadvantages
 TODO: write about BOLT instrumentation slowdown like https://github.com/qarmin/czkawka/issues/1099 and https://github.com/crate-ci/typos/issues/827#issue-1888263250
 TODO: write about the naming conflict - LLVM BOLT and https://gitlab.freedesktop.org/bolt/bolt
 TODO: add https://discourse.llvm.org/t/bolt-open-projects/61857
 TODO: Golang support for LLVM BOLT: https://github.com/golang/go/issues/49031#issuecomment-1837418788 .
 Performance results: https://www.youtube.com/watch?v=AT-ttb6VwRA&t=402s
+TODO: some materials from Amir - "I would recommend EuroLLVM’16 presentation (Building Binary Optimizer with LLVM), CGO’19 paper (BOLT: A Practical Binary Optimizer for Data Centers and Beyond), CC’21 paper (Lightning BOLT: Powerful, Fast, and Scalable Binary Optimization) and recent LLVM devmtg talks (Adding a BOLT pass).
+We have some docs in bolt/docs but they are sparse.
+There are a couple of other talks on YouTube about BOLT that you may also find useful."

 | Application | BOLT Instrumentation to Release slowdown ratio | Benchmark link |
 |---|---|---|